 I’m looking at you, zip mergers of Canberra.

 In Canberra, we have a lot of zip merging, where two lanes become one and the car in front has the right of way.
 It is called zip merging because, at its best, it works much like a zip (zipper).
 Yet, nearly every car insists on giving way to the right (or being the car on the right and behind, expecting the people in front to give way to it because it is on their right after all) rather than giving way to the person who is in front.
 This is because their learning from previous merging techniques was to give way to the right, regardless of who was in front.
 Now that the rules around merging have changed, it can be argued that their prior learning is no longer serving them.

 However, what if we were learners all of the time?
 Would my self-doubt journey have ever even happened if, instead of waiting until I had assessed that my learning of myself was obsolete, I had been curious about myself all of the time?
-What if, in our interactions with others, we remained curious about what was happening, rather than having the interaction from our previous learning that.
-For example, what if, instead of taking action from an assessment that “Person X is always difficult”, we tried to be curious about why we have decided that Person X is always difficult, and then take that learning on into who we are being?
+What if, in our interactions with others, we remained curious about what was happening, rather than having the interaction purely from our prior learning?
+For example, what if, instead of taking action from an assessment that “Person X is always difficult”, we tried to be curious about why we have decided Person X as always difficult, and then take that learning on into who we are being?
 How would that be?

 I love being a learner and I find that, in my work interactions in particular, I am constantly asking myself what is going on for me: